 The paper has been presented at the European Population Conference 2016 in Mainz Germany (31.8.-3.9.) as well as at the 14th Meeting of the European Divorce Network in Stockholm, Sweden (12.10-15.10.) as well as at the Annual Meeting of the Population Association of America in Chicago, IL, United States (27.-29.4.2017).

-The paper is currently under review in European Sociological Review.
+The paper will be published in European Sociological Review.

 The long term cost of partnership and fertility trajectory: later life labour market income of women across Europe